tiernanmartin/NeighborhoodChangeTypology-bookdown/00-bookdown/NeighborhoodChangeTypology-report.utf8.md

 ## Model Comparison

 The following table captures the similarities and difference between the Portland model and this project's adaptation of it.
-The primary distinctions between the COO Revised model and the Portland model are the use of more recent data, the addition of alternative indicators of housing market appreciation, and the divison of the model between neighborhoods with mostly multifamily housing and those characterized by eithr mostly single family or a mixture of housing types.
+The primary distinctions between the COO Revised model and the Portland model are the use of more recent data, the addition of alternative indicators of housing market appreciation, and the division of the model between neighborhoods with mostly multifamily housing and those characterized by either mostly single family or a mixture of housing types.

-preserve80d4a04ccb77ba28
+preserve50db11666ce9922f

 ## Limitations